 If you don’t have a large following, don’t freak out.
 This stuff takes time to build and not all clients will ask about this.

 Social media isn’t going away any time soon.
-When used correctly it’s an excellent tool for finding prospective clients and it can even be used as a negotiation tactic when trying to close a deal.
+When use correctly it’s an excellent tool for finding prospective clients and it can even be used as a negotiation tactic when trying to close a deal.
+Now time to use social media to land gigs

 Do you use social media in your business?
 How do you use it?